newprojects-ai/lvnplus-ui/fyi.md

 ### Testing
 - Test login with different user roles
 - Verify all non-parent users are directed to home page after login
-- Complete a test and verify the "Back to Home" button works correctly
+- Complete a test and verify navigation
+- Check all navigation paths work as expected
-- Check that navigation flow feels natural and intuitive
+- Verify navigation flow feels natural and intuitive

 ## 2025-01-31 15:11:24Z - Reverted UI Changes and Fixed Navigation